chhuang-one/sqxclib/doc/SqApp.md

 ### use sqxctool (or sqxcpptool)

-sqxctool (or sqxcpptool) use the same configuration values as library sqxcapp.
+**sqxctool** (or **sqxcpptool**) use the same configuration values as library sqxcapp.

 ```
 sqxctool  make:migration  migration_name
 ```
-* This command will:
+This command will:
 1. generate migration file - workspace/database/migrations/yyyy_MM_dd_HHmmss_migration_name.c
-2. append relative path of migration file in workspace/sqxcapp/migrations-files.c
+2. append relative path of migration file to workspace/sqxcapp/migrations-files.c
 3. append declaration of migration to workspace/sqxcapp/migrations-declarations
 4. append element of migrations array to workspace/sqxcapp/migrations-elements

-* If you use C++ to do migration, you can replace sqxctool by sqxcpptool.
-It will create workspace/database/migrations/yyyy_MM_dd_HHmmss_migration_name.cpp and append it to workspace/sqxcapp/migrations-files.cpp
+If you use C++ to do migration, you can replace sqxctool by sqxcpptool.
+The difference is **sqxcpptool** can generate C++ migration file and append path to workspace/sqxcapp/migrations-files.cpp

 #### create table by sqxctool (C language)